BeauMeche/PA_08_party_affil_atrition/README.md

-This is a graphic showing voters who voted with / against their registered party in Pennsylvania's 8th congressional district.
+This is a graphic showing voters who voted with or against their registered party in Pennsylvania's 8th congressional district.